|Summary||How to install Ubuntu Desktop on your laptop or PC.|

 In this tutorial, we will guide you through the steps required to install Ubuntu Desktop on your laptop or PC.

-- A flash drive (8GB as a minimum, 12GB or above recommended).
+A flash drive (12GB or above recommended).

 ⓘ Whilst Ubuntu works on a wide range of devices, it is recommended that you use a device listed on the Ubuntu certified hardware page.
 These devices have been tested and confirmed to work well with Ubuntu.